Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • Restricted availability of financial instruments: The range of premium credit cards and loans with advantageous conditions may be constrained.

 An individual seeks such housing or employment when landlords or employers use his credit records in the course of the application.
-A high credit score may qualify a borrower for a lower home loan interest rate, saving them a lot of money over decades.
-Low scores usually mean higher loan repayments and less chance of getting loans or credit cards.
+A normal credit score may qualify a borrower for a lower home loan interest rate, saving them a lot of money over the decades.
+Low scores usually mean higher loan repayments and a lower chance of getting loans or credit cards.

 Several factors play a huge role in determining the scores that you may get.
 Although the specific algorithms may vary among different scoring models, they all examine comparable elements of your financial history.
 Here is an analysis of the most significant elements: